ASTM D6344 Concentrated Impact Integrity Testing

 The test specimen should consist of the package prepared with the actual contents.
 The package should be sealed the same as it would be for the field.
 The number of test specimens necessary for samples is determined by how many are required to result in an accurate representation of performance throughout the distribution process.

 To begin testing, the faces that will be tested should be identified.
 Generally, tests are conducted on the faces of the package that are most likely to receive low-level impacts in the field.

 Identify the desired impact spot on the surfaces that will be tested.
-Establish the acceptance criteria prior to the start of testing.
-If the package requires conditioning, it is best to conduct the tests in the conditioned atmosphere.
+Establish the acceptance criteria before the start of testing.
+If the package requires conditioning, it is best to conduct the tests in a conditioned atmosphere.